top of page

 Free • Open to everyone

 Across the West, rural communities are embracing outdoor recreation as part of their tourism and community development strategies — and discovering real sources of possibility along the way.
-Trails, waterways, public lands, wildlife, historic sites, and outdoor experiences can all be invested in and stewarded to bring new energy to downtowns, support local businesses, and create reasons for people to visit, stay longer, and return.
+Trails, waterways, public lands, wildlife, historic sites, and outdoor experiences can all be invested in and stewarded to boost quality of life for residents, bring new energy to downtowns, support local businesses, and create reasons for people to visit, stay longer, and return.
 When approached with care and meaningful local engagement, recreation-based tourism can strengthen both local economies and community life.

 This WeCAN Solutions Roundtable will explore how rural places are putting outdoor recreation to work as a tourism strategy on their own terms.
 Rather than promoting a single “right” model, the session will feature real examples from communities at different stages of outdoor recreation tourism development — showing how local leaders are thinking ahead, learning from peers, and adapting as conditions evolve.
 We’ll look at challenges honestly while exploring the many creative, practical paths communities are forging.